 Driving is an exciting rite of passage for many teenagers.
-It can also be highly dangerous: according to AAA, new teen drivers aged sixteen to seventeen are three times more likely to be involved in a fatal traffic accident than adults.
-Injuries are also common in teen driving accidents.
+It can also be highly dangerous.
+According to AAA, new teen drivers aged sixteen to seventeen are three times more likely to be involved in a fatal traffic accident than adults, many of which can result in injuries.
 Protect the rights of your injured teenager by contacting an experienced West Palm Beach car accident attorney after any auto accident.

 The Reasons Teen Drivers Face Greater Danger

 According to the Centers for Disease Control and Prevention, in 2015 an average of six teenagers died every day from motor vehicle injuries.
 The New York Times explored the dangers of teen driving further.
 One researcher considered the ages of sixteen and seventeen to be the most dangerous of any life stage, because of the risks of teen driving.
 She summarized the situation in this manner: “Cars have gotten safer, roads have gotten safer, but teen drivers have not.”

 These studies corroborate decades of previous data which has established just how dangerous teen drivers can be.
 But what, specifically, are the factors that cause this danger?
 And how can parents address these factors in order to reduce their teen driver’s risk of having a car accident?

 Passengers are a critical problem for teen drivers.
 The New York Times article reported that adding one non-family passenger to a teen’s vehicle increased the odds of having an accident by forty-four percent.
 Interestingly, distraction was found to be highest when male teen drivers had male teen passengers in the car.
 Male drivers with female teen passengers drove more safely.